alighandij/Ex-RL-virtual-lab/README.md

 ### `__init__.py`

-describe your env like this
+Describe your environment using the provided structure.

 ```python
 from .create import create